-Separated parents holiday rights are different if you wish to take the children on holiday within England and Wales.
-In that case, you will not require permission to do so unless there is a court order in place which states the days on which contact should take place and the holiday will impact that contact.
+Separated parents’ holiday rights are different if you wish to take the children on holiday within England and Wales.
+In that case, you will not require permission to do so unless there is a court order in place specifying the days on which contact should take place and the holiday will impact that contact.

 As with holidays abroad, it is always advisable to inform your ex of your holiday intentions.